joelnewcomer/belton/wp-content/plugins/advanced-responsive-video-embedder/readme.txt

 * [ARVE Pro addon changelog](https://nextgenthemes.com/plugins/arve-pro/changelog/)
 * [ARVE AMP addon changelog](https://nextgenthemes.com/plugins/arve-amp/)

+### 2019-08-19 - 8.10.8 ###

+* Improved: Switch Youku embeds to https set to default 16:9 aspect ratio.
+* Improved: added `allow-popups-to-escape-sandbox` to sandbox attribute.
+This eliminates the need for `sandbox="false"` for Vimeo action links to work.
+And just in general I think its a good idea.

+### 2019-07-31 - 8.10.6 ###

+* Fix: Vimeo Action links not working correctly in Chrome when Sandbox is enabled.
+You can fix this by adding `sandbox="false"` to your shortcodes.
+But the ARVE Pro "disable links" option will no longer work.
+* Improved: Deprecated `requires_flash` attribute and `Iframe Flash` option.
+Replaced is the new `sandbox` shortcode attribute.

 ### 2019-01-23 - 8.10.4 ###

-* Fix: PHP compatibility lowered to offical 5.3 as there was accidentally 5.4+ code used.
+* Fix: PHP compatibility lowered to official 5.3 as there was accidentally 5.4+ code used.
 Make sure you are on PHP 7.3 or at least 5.6 for the upcoming future as WP itself will require 5.6 this year.
 Its also insecure to run on those outdated versions: https://secure.php.net/supported-versions.php.

 ### 2019-01-16 - 8.10.2 ###